Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main source of the influenza virus is an influenza-infected person with a clinically expressed or erased form of the disease course.
-The epidemiological significance of a sick person is determined by the amount of the virus in the upper respiratory tract and the severity of the catarrhal syndrome.
-In the incubation period of the disease, the dispersion of viruses is not intensive.
-The absence of catarrhal symptoms limits the spread of viruses in the environment (therefore the epidemiological danger of the patient is negligible).
-Sick children with severe illness are the most intense source of the virus.
-However, they represent less epidemiological danger than adults with an easier disease course, since adults can have multiple contacts at home, in transport and at work.
-After 7 days of the disease, the virus can not be isolated from the patient in most cases.
+The main source of the influenza virus is a person with influenza with clinically expressed or latent forms of the disease.
+The epidemiological significance of a sick person is determined by the amount of virus in the discharge of the upper respiratory tract and the severity of the catarrhal syndrome.
+During the incubation period of the disease, the dissemination of viruses is not intensive.
+The absence of catarrhal symptoms limits the spread of viruses in the environment (therefore, the epidemiological danger of the patient is insignificant).
+Sick children with a severe course of the disease are the most intensive source of the virus.
+However, they pose a lower epidemiological danger than adults with a milder course of the disease, since adults can have multiple contacts at home, in transport and at work.
+After 7 days of the disease, it is not possible to isolate the virus from the patient in most cases.

-Long-term viral isolation is detected in patients with severe and complicated course of the disease.
-Under certain conditions, the viruses of serotypes H1N1, H2N2 and H3N2 can be isolated from patients within 3-4 weeks, and influenza B viruses up to 30 days.
-Residual catarrhal phenomena in the airways contribute to the transmission of the pathogen to others, so convalescent can serve as a source of the virus in healthy groups.
-The source of the virus can also be people with a clinically not expressed form of the infectious process and transient virus carriers.
+Long-term excretion of the virus is detected in patients with severe and complicated course of the disease.
+Under certain conditions, viruses of serotypes H1N1, H2N2 and H3N2 can be excreted from patients for 3-4 weeks, and influenza B viruses - up to 30 days.
+Residual catarrhal phenomena in the respiratory tract contribute to the transmission of the pathogen to others, so convalescents can serve as a source of the virus in healthy groups.
+Persons with a clinically unexpressed form of the infectious process and transient virus carriers can also be a source of the virus.

-- aerosol mechanism of transmission of the pathogen;
+- aerosol mechanism of pathogen transmission;

 - high susceptibility of people to the pathogen;